-We are pleased to see that Public Health England’s updated guidance on The Healthy Child Programme offers great support of both breastfeeding and the Baby Friendly Initiative.
+Public Health England’s updated guidance on The Healthy Child Programme published

 The Early Years High Impact Area 3: Supporting Breastfeeding (updated 17 March 2021) guidance explains how the role of health visitors can improve health and wellbeing outcomes at individual, family, community and population levels, and provides a place-based approach to help meet the challenges that public health and the health and social care system face.